Sunderland suspend Darron Gibson after midfielder is charged with drink driving

 Gibson was pictured speaking to a police officer in the street, which is just a short distance away from the club's training ground, the Academy of Light.

-The Echo understands the midfielder, who is currently out with a groin injury, was driving towards the training ground to meet up with other injured team mates ahead of the game against Preston.
+The Echo understands the midfielder, who hasn't played since New Year's Day due to a groin injury, was driving towards the training ground to meet up with other team mates ahead of the game against Preston.

 The Echo understands Gibson has been suspended on full pay.
 Under UK employment law, suspended employees are entitled to full pay while internal investigations are carried out.